hanneshoettinger/opencv-steel-darts/README.md

 Watch a demo of the setup here: https://www.youtube.com/playlist?list=PLqymqC7nbI7an1dZW1kxbPPd-v0t5l6lF

-Detected darts with score mapping and a quick/dirty GUI to play simple 501:
+Detected darts with score mapping and a Test-GUI to play simple 501:

 ![Detection](Bilder/Darts_Detection_NEW.png) ![GUI](Bilder/GAME_Recognition.jpeg)